herberthenrique/herberthenrique.github.io/_data/blog/postmortem.md

 Here at SumUp, we do something super nice to make sure that we understand that incidents happen and should be open with this.

-Every month, we have a meeting called All Hands with all the engineer team and we present the biggest incident of the month.
+Every month, we have a meeting called All Hands with all the engineering team and we present the biggest incident of the month.
 So, we talked about what the team learned and how can we can keep avoiding new mistakes.

+Also, we have an open calendar of postmortems, where you can join the ones you think you can learn something from it.

 ## What to know more about it?

 How do you run post mortem in your company?
-Did you like it?
-Or had you been in a "find the guilty meeting"?
+Did you like it? have you been in a "find the guilty meeting"?

-Also, I would like to thanks a lot [Hernandes Sousa](https://twitter.com/hernandes), our Lead Site Reliability Engineer at SumUp who taught me a lot about what is DevOps and how we can evolve with learning.
+Also, I would like to thanks a lot [Hernandes Sousa](https://twitter.com/hernandes), our Brazil SRE Manager at SumUp who taught me a lot about what is DevOps and how we can evolve with learning.

 If you wanna know more about DevOps and SRE, don't forget the read [Google's SRE books](https://landing.google.com/sre/books/) or the amazing The DevOps Handbook